Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 Giving Our Root Model Object an ACL
 -----------------------------------

-We need to give our root model object an ACL.
+We need to give our root model object an :term:`ACL`.
 This ACL will be sufficient to provide enough information to the :mod:`repoze.bfg` security machinery to challenge a user who doesn't have appropriate credentials when he attempts to invoke the ``add_page`` or ``edit_page`` views.